AliRiz2024/CCNA-Projects/README.md

 # CCNA-Projects
-Projects used for various switching routing and security mechanisms mainly focused on automation
+Projects used for various techniques related to  switching routing and security mechanisms mainly focused on automation